Decentralized linear quadratic systems with major and minor agents and non-Gaussian noise: Introduction

 There are two motivations for considering this specific model.
 First, such systems arise in certain applications in decentralized control of unmanned aerial vehicles (UAVs) and for that reason there has been considerable interest in understanding special cases of such models~\cite{Swigart2010, Swigart2010a, Swigart2010b, Swigart2011, Lessard2011a, Lessard2012, Lessard2012b, Lessard2015a, Kim2011, Kim2012, Lessard2012a}.
 Variations of this model with weak coupling between the agents have also been considered in the literature on mean-field games~\cite{Huang2010, Caines2017,Firoozi2018, Lasry2018}.
 Second, the information structure may be viewed as a ``star network'', where the major agent is the central hub and the minor agents are on the periphery.
 Understanding the optimal design of such systems is an important intermediate step in understanding the optimal design of decentralized systems where agents are connected over a general graph.

 Even though the information structure of our model is partially nested, we cannot use the results of~\cite{Ho1972} because the noise processes are not Gaussian.
-Although there is information that is commonly known to all agents in our model, the information structure is not partial history sharing~\cite{Nayyar2013} because the local information at the minor agents is increasing with time.
-Hence, we can neither directly use the common information approach of~\cite{Nayyar2013} to obtain a dynamic programming decompositions nor can we use the method of~\cite{Mahajan2015} to identify sufficient statistics.
+There is information that is commonly known to all agents in our model, so the information structure is partial history sharing~\cite{Nayyar2013}.
+However, we cannot directly use the dynamic programming decomposition of~\cite{Nayyar2013} as it was derived for models with finite state and finite action spaces.
+In addition, the local information at the minor agents is increasing with time.
+So, we cannot use the method of~\cite{Mahajan2015} to identify sufficient statistics.

 When there is only one minor agent, our model is similar to the two agent problem considered in~\cite{Swigart2010, Swigart2010a, Swigart2010b, Swigart2011, Lessard2011a, Lessard2012, Lessard2015a, Lessard2013}.
 However, none of these results are directly applicable: \cite{Swigart2010, Swigart2010a, Swigart2010b} restrict attention to state feedback; \cite{Lessard2011a, Lessard2012, Lessard2015a} consider output or partial output feedback in continuous time systems but restrict attention to linear feedback strategies; \cite{Lessard2013} considers output feedback but assumes that the noise is Gaussian.
 A model similar to ours has been considered in~\cite{Lessard2012a, Swigart2011}.
 In~\cite{Lessard2012a}, a continuous time system with major and minor agents with output feedback is considered but it is assumed that there is no cost coupling between the minor agents, the system dynamics is stable, and attention is restricted to linear strategies.
 In~\cite{Swigart2011}, a discrete time system with a major and a single minor agent is considered but it is assumed that the system dynamics is stable and attention is restricted to linear strategies.